Performing Real-time Change Data Capture with MySQL¶

 Save this file as

-log appears in the Streaming Integrator console.INFO {org.wso2.carbon.stream.processor.core.internal.StreamProcessorService} - Siddhi App CountProductions_pol deployed successfully
+CountProductions_pol.siddhiin the<SI_HOME>/wso2/server/deployment/siddhi-filesdirectory.
+When the Siddhi application is successfully deployed, the followingINFOlog appears in the Streaming Integrator console.INFO {org.wso2.carbon.stream.processor.core.internal.StreamProcessorService} - Siddhi App CountProductions_pol deployed successfully -

 Now let's perform a few insert operations on the MySQL table.
 Execute following MySQL queries on the database:

-in the second log.
-This is because we have so far produced120
+120in the second log.
+This is because we have so far produced120sweets:100Almond cookies and20Baked alaskas. -

 Now wait for following log to appear on the SI console.